sellicott/sellicott_fib_seq/README.md

 > On Windows, make sure to extract the binaries to a path without spaces.
 Some of the tools are picky about this.
 > I recommend `C:\oss-cad-suite`

-3) Startup the CAD Tools: Open up a terminal window (on Windows this is "Command Prompt") and activate the OSS-CAD-Suite environment by calling the activate script for your OS.
+3) Startup the CAD Tools Environment: Open up a terminal window (on Windows this is "Command Prompt") and activate the OSS-CAD-Suite environment by calling the activate script for your OS.
 For Linux/Mac this will be:
 ```bash
 source <extracted_location>/oss-cad-suite/environment